 Areas of research in experimental phonetics conducted at the PhonLab include:

-The lab contains several computers, including one which controls the 10-channel-EMA-system AG100 used to measure movements of tongue, lips and jaw, and another PC which works with the laryngograph used to capture data from the vibration of vocal folds in the larynx.
+The lab contains several computers, including one which controls the 12-channel-EMA-system AG500 from Carstens Medicine Electronics used to measure movements of tongue, lips and jaw, and another PC which works with the laryngograph used to capture data from the vibration of vocal folds in the larynx.
 The laryngograph is mainly used in student training.
-We can also use the system to measure voice intonation and laryngeal movement.
+We can also use the system to measure intonation and vocal folds movements.

 For intraoral measurement of air pressure we have developed a special electrical system.
-It is based on a small (13mm x 1,5mm) pressure transducer from Endevco, which is electronically coupled with a pressure transducer system from SCICON RD.
+It is based on a small (13mm x 1,5mm) pressure transducer from Endevco.
 The pressure sensors for the experiments are glued on the hard palate or are glued with a short piece of plastic tube on an artificial palate.
 This can be used in combination with EPG or EMA.

-In cooperation with LMU Munich we have worked with a new inductotrace system, which allows us to measure the thorax expansion during respiration.
+We have been working with a new inductotrace system, which allows us to measure the respiratory kinematics (inhalation, exhalation).
 This can be used in combination with recording of intraoral pressure while speaking.
+Therefore it is possible, to measure analog signals at 6 channels simultaneously.

-We have long experience in using Praat (Boersma,Weenink) for analysing acoustical signals and PCquirer for pressure and airflow measurements on PC and MacIntosh.
+We have long experience in using Praat (Boersma,Weenink) for analysing acoustical signals on PC and MacIntosh.

 For many other applications we are using software MATLAB/SIMULINK.